Make your own iPhone gloves

 It was so easy to sew that little spot on my index finger that I decided to put one on my thumb as well, since I often use my thumb to answer a call.
 Having two working fingers also allows me to do pinch/pull actions on the screen.

 So how does it work?
 Beautifully!
 I’m able to place calls and browse the Web with no problems at all.
 Texting is a little tricky, but that’s because I made my stitched area a little large.
 A smaller area of stitches would give finer control.
 I can’t believe how well it works and how easy it was to do.

 Want to make your own custom iPhone gloves but don’t want to pay a fortune for a whole spool of conductive thread?
-Well head on over to our Amazon store where you can buy a 3-yard length that’s plenty to convert several pairs of gloves.
+Well head on over to our Amazon store where you can buy a 10-yard length that’s plenty to convert 20-30 glove fingertips.

-Here are some of our favorite accessories for our iPhones.
-We are really coveting the MiLi iPhone Projector.
+If you’re looking for some fun accessories to go with your iPhone, check out some of our favorites.
+We are really coveting the MiLi phone projector.
 It can project a movie up to 70 inches wide while it charges your phone!
-I love my iPhone Car Mount with Charger.
-It makes it so much easier and safer for me to access my music while driving and it keeps my phone charged.
-Finally, the Tailgater Portable iPhone Sound System is great for any type of outdoor party.
-It’s by far the most convenient portable speaker system we have found.
+I love my iPhone car mount.
+It makes it so much easier and safer for me to access my music and GPS while driving.
+Finally, a portable iPhone sound system is great for any type of outdoor party.
+What a great way to add some real sound to your next tailgating event or cookout!